On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

 Since we want to prove the statistical inconsistency of $k$-tuple-site data, we now have to define what $k$-tuples are and how we can use them in phylogenetic tree reconstruction.

 A \emph{$k$-tuple} $(f_1 \ldots f_k)$ is simply a sequence of $k$ successive characters $f_1, \ldots, f_k$ in an alignment.
 If we consider $k$-tuples of characters we also speak of \emph{$k$-tuple-site data}, whereas we speak of \emph{single-site data} if we consider individual characters.
 An example for the transformation from single-site data to $2$-tuple-site data can be seen in Figure \ref{Tuple}.
 Please note that a 1-tuple is just a character.
-Now we need to define how to calculate the parsimony score for a $k$-tuple.
+Now we need to define how to calculate the parsimony score of a $k$-tuple.
 We can consider a $k$-tuple $(f_1 \ldots f_k)$ of characters as a matrix with $k$ columns.
-The rows of the matrix can then be used as new characters states, where a character associated with a $k$-tuple is defined as a function from $X$ to $\mathcal{A}^k \coloneqq \underbrace{\mathcal{A} \times \mathcal{A} \times \ldots \times \mathcal{A}}_{k \text{ times} }$.
+The rows of the matrix can then be used as new character states, where a character associated with a $k$-tuple is defined as a function from $X$ to $\mathcal{A}^k \coloneqq \underbrace{\mathcal{A} \times \mathcal{A} \times \ldots \times \mathcal{A}}_{k \text{ times} }$.
 The parsimony score of a character associated with a $k$-tuple $(f_1 \ldots f_k)$ can then be calculated according to its definition (Equation \eqref{ps_score}).
 Note, however, that this is different to the calculation of the parsimony score of an alignment $f_1 \ldots f_k$, where we consider each character $f_i$ individually and sum up their respective parsimony scores.
-Please also note that for an alphabet $\mathcal{A}$ with $r$ elements, $\mathcal{A}^k$ will contain $r^k$ elements.
-Consider for example the DNA alphabet with the character states $\{A,C,G,T\}$, i.e. we have $r=4$.
-The alphabet for $2$-tuple-site data is $\{AA,AC,AG,AT,CA,CC,CG,CT,GA,GC,GG,GT,TA,TC,TG,TT\}$ and \\ we have $4^2=16$ different character states.
-The number of elements in the alphabet for $k$-tuple-site data increases very fast if $k$ grows, e.g. for $k=3$ the alphabet has 64 elements and for $k=4$ already 256 elements.
+We consider the characters $f_1=AAACC$ and $f_2=ACCAA$ shown in Figure \ref{example} as an example.
+The parsimony scores of these characters on tree $T$ are $l(f_1,T) = 1$ and $l(f_2,T) = 2$.
+However, the parsimony score of the tuple $(f_1 f_2)$ on tree $T$ is $l((f_1 f_2),T) = 2$, see Figure \ref{exampleTuples}.